guitarvydas/0dproto/odin/README.md

 Convert diagrams in src/*.drawio to executable code.

+## Steps
-Parse a given diagram, with given syntax rules, and emit the diagram as JSON.
+1. Parse iagrams, with given syntax rules, and emit the diagram as JSON.

-Inhale the JSON and execute.
+2. Inhale the JSON and execute.

 # Details